 - 1. Title.
 Concise but descriptive - 2.
 Principal Investigator.
 Provide name, academic rank, university, and full contact information. - 3.
-Project Title - 4.
+Project Title.
+Same as 1. above. - 4.
 Project Type.
 Choose from the following: Research, Information Transfer, Education, or Other (please specify). - 5.
 Congressional district.
 First or second Maine - 6.
 WRRI Science Priorities.
 Choose from the following the one category that most closely applies: Water Scarcity and Availability; Water Hazards and Climate Variability; Water Quality; Water Policy; Planning and Socioeconomics; Watershed and Ecosystem Function; Water Technology and Innovation; Workforce Development and Water Literacy. - 7.
-USGS Cross-Discipline Landscapes and Science Topics.
+USGS Cross-Discipline Landscapes and USGS Cross-Discipline Science Topics.
+Two selections.
 Choose from the lists in Attachment 1. - 8.
 Keywords.
 Choose a maximum of three keywords from the provided list (Attachment 2), with the most preferred keyword first. - 9.
 Training potential.
 Estimate the number of graduate and undergraduate students, by degree level, who are expected to receive training in the project. - 10.
 Principal Investigators.
-Provide name, academic rank, university, and email addresses for all investigators

-- 11. Start Date.
-September 1, 2024 - 12.
+Provide name, academic rank, university, and email addresses for all investigators - 11.
+Start Date.
+September 1, 2025 - 12.
 End Date.
-August 31, 2025 - 13.
+August 31, 2026 - 13.
 Abstract.
 Provide a brief (300 word) description of the problem, methods, and objectives - 14.
 Plain-language summary.
 Provide a brief (150 word) description of the study that could be understandable by the public. - 15.
 Statement of regional or State water problem.
 Include an explanation of the need for the project, who wants it, and why.
 The following questions should also be addressed: a) What real-world problem does the proposed research address? b) Who are the relevant project stakeholders, what kind of stakeholder engagement has already occurred, and how do you plan to strengthen their participation?
 How will you address issues of equity, diversity, inclusion and justice? - 16.
 Statement of results and benefits.
 Specify the type of information that is to be gained and how it will be used.
 The following question should also be addressed: What is your strategy for identifying and implementing a solution (or solutions) to this problem? - 17.
 Nature, scope and objectives of the project, including a timeline of activities. - 18.
 Methods, procedures and facilities.
 Provide enough information to permit evaluation of the technical adequacy of the approach to satisfy the objectives.
 The following question should also be addressed: What is your plan for creating a research team with sufficient interdisciplinary breadth to address the problem? - 19.
 Related research (Research projects only).
 Provide context for the proposed work in terms of previous and ongoing research, including citations. - 20.
 Investigator qualifications.
-Include short (no more than two pages) biographical sketches of the principal investigators. - 21.
-Budget table and budget justification.
-Templates are available - 22.
+Include short (no more than two pages) biographical sketches of the principal investigators.

+- 21. Budget table and budget justification.
+Please contact Ruth at hallsworth@maine.edu for budget and budget justification templates. - 22.
 References - 23.
 Letters of participation from stakeholders (not just letters of support).
 Letters must include a commitment by the stakeholder to participate actively in the project.
 Examples of participation include identification of research needs, development of research goals, interpretation and use of research results.